p2k3m/ResumeForge/README.md

 # ResumeForge

 ## Overview
 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with a scraped job description.
-The service uses Google's Gemini generative AI for text generation and stores session artifacts in Amazon S3.
+The Express API is wrapped with `@vendia/serverless-express` and deployed to AWS Lambda behind API Gateway so the entire stack runs on demand.
+Persistent artifacts are stored in Amazon S3 while DynamoDB (on-demand billing) retains processing metadata, keeping the monthly infrastructure cost negligible for small user counts.

 ## Environment Variables
 The server relies on the following environment variables: